afiskon/afiskon.github.io/src/content/pgcon2017.md

 I don't know for sure whose decision it was to invite me to the developer meeting.
 Maybe it's just an imposter syndrome (probably not), but I'm not considering myself such a significant contributor to PostgreSQL.
-Anyway I would like to thank that person or persons whoever he is or they are.
+Anyway I would like to thank that person or persons whoever he/she is or they are.
 I hope I didn't disturb anyone too much ;)

 At the developer meeting and later at the unconference I tried to figure out